Plane passengers suffer burns as powerbank catches fire on flight

 Their lithium-ion batteries provide energy through electrochemical reactions that naturally produce heat.
 Most airlines insist passengers carry power banks in their hand luggage in case of any problems.

+“The aircraft returned safely to the gate.
+Medical assistance has been rendered to the owner of the power bank and his companion.

+“The flight was rescheduled and affected passengers were provided with accommodation and meals.

-In a statement, the airline said: “Scoot sincerely apologizes for the incident.
+“Scoot sincerely apologises for the incident.
 The safety of our customers and crew is our top priority.
-Investigations into the incident are underway.
+Investigations into the incident are underway.”

-“We are rescheduling the flight and will provide affected passengers with accommodation and meals.”

 It’s not the first time power banks have endangered air travellers: in 2020, a man was forced to strip down to his pants at the airport after an electronic device in his pocket caught fire.